jsdclxvi/Reforestation/README.md

-## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.